harena-lab/harena-docs/versum/syntax.md

    type: "option"
    subtype: "+" or "*"
    label: <label to be displayed -- if there is no explicit label, the target is the label>
+   divert: <divert type "forward", "round", or "enclosed">
    target: <resolved target -- if there is not an explicit target, the label is the target>
-   parameter: <parameter for the target knot>
+   message: <message for the target knot>
 }
 ```
 `<resolved target>` - target after resolving relative links.